-Interest expense consists primarily of amortization of debt discount and issuance costs and contractual interest expense for our convertible senior notes issued in June 2020.
+Interest expense consists primarily of amortization of debt discount and issuance costs and recognition of contractual interest expense related to our Notes issued in June 2020.
+See Note 9, Convertible Senior Notes, of the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.